talyaniv/kubex/README.md

 ## arguments
 ```
-l or --list lists-contexts   list all kubernetes contexts
+l or --list-contexts         list all kubernetes contexts
                              use the index numbers to switch conexts with --context command

 t or --token                 generates a login token and copies to clipboard